-- Students who are struggling despite consistent effort, attendance, and seeking extra help will be considered for a level change. - The student must then follow up with their school counselor to finalize the process. - Students who were misplaced in a course recommended by MHS will not receive a "W" on their transcript if the change takes place prior to October 1 of the first quarter. - Students who move down after overriding into a course will automatically receive a "W" on their transcript.
+- Students who are struggling despite consistent effort, attendance, and seeking extra help will be considered for a level change. - The student must then follow up with their school counselor to finalize the process. - Students who were misplaced in a course recommended by MHS will not receive a "W" on their transcript if the change takes place prior to October 1 of the first quarter. - The grade in the course being dropped travels to the new course - Students who move down after overriding into a course will automatically receive a "W" on their transcript. - The change may not be granted if moving the student causes sections to be over or under enrolled